Republik631/TwoMonthGliderChallenge/README.md

 SparkFun_9DoF_IMU_Breakout_-_ICM_20948_-_Arduino_Library.zip

  gliderChallenge.ino is the main program.
-It should be put in Documents > Arduino, and can then be opened.
+It should be put in a Documents > Arduino > gliderChallenge , and can then be opened.
 As of now it compiles without errors, so this is  good way to verify tht the code has no logic errors.